kvnxiao/win-nightlight-cli/README.md

 ## `win-nightlight-lib`

-The `win-nightlight-lib` library includes basic functionality to parse the Windows night light settings from the user's registry.
+The `win-nightlight-lib` library includes basic functionality to parse and modify the Windows night light settings from the user's registry.
 The night light state and settings are stored in a binary format located at:

-- `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CloudStore\Store\DefaultAccount\Current\default$windows.data.bluelightreduction.settings\windows.data.bluelightreduction.settings`
+- `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CloudStore\Store\DefaultAccount\Current\default$windows.data.bluelightreduction.settings\windows.data.bluelightreduction.settings`
-- `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CloudStore\Store\DefaultAccount\Current\default$windows.data.bluelightreduction.bluelightreductionstate\windows.data.bluelightreduction.bluelightreductionstate`
+- `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CloudStore\Store\DefaultAccount\Current\default$windows.data.bluelightreduction.bluelightreductionstate\windows.data.bluelightreduction.bluelightreductionstate`

 As the format is in binary, the implementation for serialization & deserialization is done at a best-effort basis based on resources found online for format interpretations.